Alexandre Muller vs. Rinky Hijikata: Prediction and Match Betting Odds | Zhuhai Championships

 Alexandre Muller vs. Rinky Hijikata Trends and Insights

-- Hijikata is coming off a 4-6, 1-6, 4-6 defeat at the hands of No. 10-ranked Frances Tiafoe in the Round of 16 at the US Open.
+- In his most recent match in the Round of 16 of the US Open, Hijikata was defeated 4-6, 1-6, 4-6 versus Frances Tiafoe.

-- In his 30 matches over the past year across all court types, Muller has played an average of 24.3 games (23.5 in best-of-three matches).
+- Muller has played 30 matches over the past 12 months (across all court surfaces), and 24.3 games per match (23.5 in best-of-three matches).

-- Hijikata is averaging 25.1 games per match (23.0 in best-of-three matches) through his 33 matches played in the past 12 months across all court types, winning 49.8% of those games.
+- Hijikata has averaged 25.1 games per match (23.0 in best-of-three matches) in his 33 matches played in the past 12 months across all court surfaces, while winning 49.8% of the games.

-- Hijikata has averaged 25.7 games per match (22.3 in best-of-three matches) and 9.6 games per set through 21 matches on hard courts in the past 12 months, winning 50.0% of those games.
+- Hijikata is averaging 25.7 games per match (22.3 in best-of-three matches) and 9.6 games per set in 21 matches on hard courts in the past year.

-- In the lone match between Muller and Hijikata dating back to 2015, in the Wimbledon qualifying round, Hijikata won 6-2, 6-2.
+- In the one match between Muller and Hijikata dating back to 2015, in the Wimbledon qualifying round, Hijikata was victorious 6-2, 6-2.

-- Hijikata has claimed two sets versus Muller (good for a 100.0% win percentage), compared to Muller's zero.
+- In two total sets against each other, Hijikata has clinched two, while Muller has secured zero.

-- Hijikata has taken 12 games (75.0% win rate) against Muller, who has claimed four games.
+- Hijikata has taken 12 games (75.0% win rate) versus Muller, who has claimed four games.

-- In their one match against each other, Muller and Hijikata are averaging 16 games and two sets.
+- Hijikata and Muller have played one time, and they have averaged 16.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.